By Emmy Daniel Ojara

 ‘‘I will use the portal to post questions to the office of the president to find out about his promises which have not been accomplished,’’ said Okumu.

 At the training on how to use the AYG portal more than one week ago, Caroline Ayugi, a radio news editor posed a question to the ministry of health in the use of herbs in the management of sickle cells.
 The ministry of health of as of 11th November had not yet responded.
-This is still within the 21 days under which a government agency is supposed to give a response to a question from the public under the access to information act.
+This is still within the 21 days under which a government agency is supposed to give a response to a question from the public under the access to information act and get informed about tax for digital nomads.

 However, a low rate of response from government agencies to questions from the public is one of the challenges the AYG portal faces.
 During the training, Dr Wairagala Wakabi of CIPESA pointed out to the journalists that this low response still poses challenges to effective use of the portal as a tool to promote transparency and accountability in Uganda.
 This, he said, can be addressed through the government pro-actively releasing data to the public and the public developing a culture of asking questions from the government and its agencies.